A career in service

 As the associate superintendent of a Wayne County public school district for nearly 10 years, I led the district from decades of deficit spending to a reserve that still sits in the millions of dollars.
 I understand budgets, and I understand the challenges facing school districts today.

+My father joined the merchant marines when he was 17 and at 19 was inducted into the infantry and sent to Okinawa – one of the bloodiest campaigns in WWII.
 He rose quickly through the enlisted ranks and was awarded the Bronze Star Medal.
 My father died at 36, when I was a year old, his death almost certainly due to fallout from the atomic bomb detonated on Hiroshima.

 My family roots in this nation run deep.

+My family has deep roots in this nation.
 My mother always insisted her grandmother was native American.
 My father’s ancestors arrived in 1635 and helped establish Jamestown.
 They defended our nation in every war and conflict except the Spanish-American War.

 I share this background, because this is my foundation.
 I, like all Americans, stand on the shoulders of my ancestral giants, individuals who scraped and fought and bled for this country and its constitution.